spacejunky/pre_script/README.md

 To store Scripts in you Vault you should:

 1. create a sub-directory called "scripts" where you will store the Scripts

 2. place each Script in a file in that directory, naming them with the extension ".s.md"
    + In other words, Scripts are just Markdown files, and both the "scripts" directory, and the Script files will be visible in Obsidian

 3. The Script file itself may contain arbitrary markdown (I assume this will be used to document the script).
-   Within this markdown you will place 'code fenced' sections of text containg the executable statements for the script.
+   Within this markdown you will place a 'code fenced' section of text containg the executable statements for the script.
    The code fence to be used is the common "~~~", the less comonn variant using back-ticks will not be recognised.
-   The leading fence should be followed by a blank character and a tool specification which is needed to run this particular segment.
+   The leading fence should be followed by a blank character and a tool specification which is needed to run this script segment.
-   (See the [examples][https://github.com/spacejunky/pre-script/examples] directory on github to make this clearer)
+   (See the [examples][https://github.com/spacejunky/pre_script/examples] directory on github to make this clearer)

+4.In recognition of the multi-platform nature of Obsidian (currently Windws, Mac and linux) pre-Script allows any Script file to contain several equivalent implementations of the script functions and will select whichever is appropriate, based on matching which 'tools' it is told are available (via the -t x,y,z option) against the tool that each code-fenced section says it would need.
+First match wins.

 And there you have it.
-You have created your first pre-Script script.
+You have created your first pre_Script script.

-To help tighten the scope of action of the Scripts pre-Script will set the current working directory for the script execution to the directory which contained the "scripts" directory.
-By convention, scripts should follow the principle of only working on Notes conatined in that current directory, or in sub-directories of it. pre-Script makes no attempt to enforce that (after all it's your Vault, and you can do what you want with it), but it seems like a convention is helpful and useful.
+To help tighten the scope of action of the Scripts pre_Script will set the current working directory for the script execution to the directory which contained the "scripts" directory.
+By convention, scripts should follow the principle of only working on Notes conatined in that current directory, or in sub-directories of it. pre-Script makes no attempt to enforce that (after all it's your Vault, and you can do what you want with it), but it seems like a convention that is helpful and useful.

+Based on this convention pre_Script makes sure it excutes the scripts whhich are deepest in the Vault tree first, so their results may safely be refernced later, from scriots higher up the tree.

 To give a conccrete example, assume you have a special directory where you keep your Day Notes (say, "myVault/Daily") and that you wish to write a script to prodcue some sort of summary of those Day Notes.